anelehdl/ITMDA-Assignment_Predictive-Inventory-System/forecast-service/README.md

 ## 5. Test Services Health

-Services are managed by consul with frequent health checks.
-It will take a view seconds for all services to startup.
+Services are managed by Consul with frequent health checks.
+It will take a few seconds for all services to startup.
 View status of services [here](http://localhost:8500/ui)

 ## Configuration
 To edit the host and port configuration of each service look at **compose.yml**